kracr/ODPReco/README.md

 # ODPReco
 ODPReco is a tool for recommending ODPs (Ontology Design Patterns) to a given ontology.
-This tool can be used after an ontology has benn made.
 The ODPs recommended by ODPReco can be used in the ontology to make it modular.

 # Table of Contents:

 i.
 Introduction

 ii.
 Goal

 iii.
 Approach

 iv.
 Examples